bgianfo/lab-notebook/src/serenityos/gdb-port.md

 which caused the process name to be incorrect.
 The fix was trivial, it can be found here: [Kernel: Set new process name in do_exec before waiting for the tracer](https://github.com/SerenityOS/serenity/pull/12464).

-The commit message it self provides a nice description of the interaction between `fork()`, `ptrace()` and `execve(..)` that are involved here:
+The commit message itself provides a nice description of the interaction between `fork()`, `ptrace()` and `execve(..)` that are involved here:

 ```diff